internetstandards/Internet.nl-API-docs/terms-of-use.md

 * Per organization a maximum of 3 accounts will be provided.
 * It is not allowed to share an account with people not part of the organization of the owner.
 * The Dutch Internet Standards Platform can unilateral decide to withdraw API access.
 For example in case of unauthorized use of misuse.
+* Users will honor instructions of the Dutch Internet Standards Platform related to the usage of the Service.